luckysuie/Pipelines/Pipeline-12/README.md

 Repo : https://github.com/spring-projects/spring-petclinic
 1. Fork the above repo to your GitHub account
 2. Clone the forked repo to local folder and open it using Visual studio code
-3. create an with named demo11 and ubuntu VM in it with at least 2 CPU and 4GB Ram with all ports open
+3. create a resource group with named demo11 and ubuntu VM named **username : azureuser** in it with at least 2 CPU and 4GB Ram with all ports open
+- IMP Note: DONT CHANGE username
 4. Navigate to Microsoft EntraID > App registrations > New app registration > Give a name eg: lucky
 5. Navigate to lucky > top right secret > create a secret Now note down
 ```bash